avigailtaylor/EasyPeasyDobble/README.md

 # EasyPeasyDobble

 Generating Dobble card sets the easy way...
-That is, using the concept of cyclic difference sets, rather than finite projective planes, as the mathematical basis for the algorithm :)
+Using the concept of cyclic difference sets as the mathematical basis for the algorithm rather than finite projective planes. :)